NishaanPadanthaya/GenerativeAI-Projects/Agile Project Planner/README.md

 User stories are typically written collaboratively by the development team and stakeholders, and they serve as the basis for planning, development, and testing activities throughout the Agile development process.

-Now here we using the help of AI to generate the user stories,acceptence criteria and user story points.
+Now here we are using the help of AI to generate the user stories,acceptence criteria and user story points.
 Here's how it works:

 1. **Setup and Configuration**: The script first imports necessary libraries like dotenv for environment variables, google.generativeai for accessing AI models, os